gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 ## List Of Addnodes

 Tables with a list of addnodes, their domain name, and their region.
-See [cycy's hourly updating list](https://addnode.cycy.me) if you want another source of addnodes.

 The status on this wiki page is not updated frequently.

 ### Mainnet

 List of addnodes for the main network.
-This is the one you most likely care about
+These are the ones you most likely care about.

+See [cycy's hourly updating list](https://addnode.cycy.me) for a more up to date status.
 ------------

 #### Default